happybara-io/WorkflowBuddy/README.md

 Depending on your deployment options, you may need to take extra steps to persist the local file data until a more persistent data store is added.

 ### Tools

 We use a number of tools in & around this repo to improve the code quality:

 - Black formatter
 - [Sourcery.ai - improved code suggestions for Python](https://docs.sourcery.ai/Welcome/)

+### Notes on using Fly.io

+Saving a few helpful things I've run into for those who are self-hosting.

+#### Pull files (like SQLite DB) to local machine

+There are plenty of reasons to pull files down - backups, easier querying, etc. Fly offers a number of different ways to get access to files, and I've had varying luck with each of them:

+- ✅ `flyctl ssh sftp shell`, then manually selecting a file with `> get < filename >`.
+Then Ctrl+C out of it.
+- ❌ `flyctl sftp get /usr/app/data/workflow-buddy-db.json` didn't work for me.
+What's odd is the same exact command with `sftp find` was able to locate the file, as well as manually selecting it with `sftp shell`.
+Confusing.

+#### Open a console and explore

+Easily done with `flyctl ssh console`.

+#### Proxy localhost to server

+❌ I've had no luck with `flyctl proxy 4747` - supposedly proxy should let you interact with the server as if it was running on your local, but both `curl` and my browser end up hanging indefinitely when I reach to `http://localhost:4747`.

 ---